 It was true.
 When Ellen had moved in, the landlord said why not make up a name to show anyone passing by that art was being made upstairs? (“Who passes by?”
 Ellen’s father said).
 Twelve years ago.
 Now Ellen’s apartment-mate and the Hofmeisters had moved out.
-By Labor Day the sheet metal shop downstairs would close.
+The sheet metal shop downstairs was closing before Labor Day.
 The landlord was offering Ellen raw space in Bushwick, and you couldn’t find raw space just anywhere anymore.

 “As if raw space is what I want at this point,” Ellen said.